-- vi.
-Cross-sectoral assistance that mobilizes a range of professional expertise order to address these problems, analyses will be made of their causes and structure, and specialist expertise in various fields will be mobilized as necessary so as to provide cross-sectoral assistance. - Two concrete examples of projects are presented to help understanding of human security in the appendix.
+vi.
+Cross-sectoral assistance that mobilizes a range of professional expertise

+People in countries subject to poverty and conflict face structurally complex problems.
+In order to address these problems, analyses will be made of their causes and structure, and specialist expertise in various fields will be mobilized as necessary so as to provide cross-sectional assistance.

+Two concrete examples of projects are presented to help understanding of human security in the appendix.
 Examples of the "human security" perspective are not limited to those projects.
 Japan will make an effort to reflect the perspective in its ODA.